AntibodyEngineers/2025-Antibodies-and-AI/README.md

 ### Installation
-1. Read [RFAntibody GitHub page](https://github.com/RosettaCommons/RFantibody), the steps and modications, closely follow this.
+1. Read the [RFAntibody GitHub page](https://github.com/RosettaCommons/RFantibody) page.
+The steps and modications, closely follow this.
 2. Walk through the steps, including modifications, in [RFAntibody-notes](RFAntibody-notes.md#rfantibody-installation)
-3. See [Docker](RFAntibody-notes.md#docker) for example commands.
+3. See [Docker](RFAntibody-notes.md#docker) for example docker commands.